Police incident unfolding in Horowhenua

-A police incident is unfolding in the Horowhenua town of Shannon.
+One person has been taken to hospital with serious injuries following an incident in the Horowhenua town of Shannon.

-"Police are in attendance at an incident in Shannon.
-Further updates will be provided when available," a police spokesperson told NZME.
+"A man has been transported to Palmerston North Hospital with serious injuries following an incident in Shannon that was reported to Police at 6.30pm," a police spokesperson told NZME.

+The spokesperson said inquiries into the incident are ongoing and cordons are in place.

 "Many times I have been through there and it's always a quiet town," one person wrote on social media.